DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Conclusion

 \section{Conclusion}

-In this paper, we release a new repository of dynamic protein-protein interaction network datasets, called \name, which consists of twelve comprehensive dynamic network datasets generated by analyzing active and co-expressed protein pairs at different timestamps.
-Then, we connect our \name\ repository with the real-world applications that could obtain benefits from it, such as dense community detection, graph querying, node similarity retrieval, and node/graph property prediction in the dynamic setting through corresponding experiments.
-Finally, we indicate the future direction to continually improve the utility of our \name\ repository.
+In this paper, we first release a new repository of dynamic network datasets from the bioinformatics domain, called \name.
+To be specific, each network of \name\ consists of dynamic protein-protein interactions generated by analyzing active and co-expressed protein pairs at corresponding timestamps.
+Then, we connect our \name\ repository with the real-world applications that could take advantage of it through corresponding experiments, such as dense community detection, graph querying, node similarity retrieval, and node/graph property prediction in the dynamic setting.
+Finally, we indicate the future direction to continually improve the utility of our \name\ data repository.
+We hope the various evolution patterns in each network dataset of the \name\ repository could provide guidance or constraint for developing more effective dynamic graph machine learning and mining algorithms.